jlumbroso/java-random-hash/README.md

 java Example
 ```

-This will generate a report, such as this one, which show how ten hash functions perform
+This will generate a report, such as this one, which show how a hundred hash functions perform
 at provided data that appears pseudo-random:

 ```